aedmark/Oopis-OS/docs/chidi.md

 * **Content Creation:** It is the perfect companion to the `edit` command.
 Users can create and organize documentation, then immediately use `chidi` to analyze that work.
 * **File Management:** It works in concert with `find`, `mkdir`, and `cp`, which are essential tools for organizing the document collections that `chidi` will consume.
 * **Demonstration & Onboarding:** The `inflate.sh` script creates a perfect, ready-made environment for users to immediately test the full power of `chidi` on the sample `/docs` directory.
-* **Complement to `gemini`:** It provides a clear functional distinction: `gemini` is a generalist conversational partner, while `chidi` is a specialist application for deep document analysis.
+* **Complement to `gemini`:** It provides a clear functional distinction: `gemini` is a generalist conversational partner that plans and executes shell commands to answer questions, while `chidi` is a specialist application for deep, context-aware analysis of a pre-defined set of documents.

 #### **5. Strengths & Opportunities**